surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 To carry out Multi-level grouping.
 Apply group to any of the 2 dimension fields.

-> <b>For instance:</b>  In the below image grouping has been applied to dimension fields <b>customer and hub.</b> In data retrieved below on expanding HUB it displays the perspective CUSTOMER that belonging to specific hub, on further expansion it displays Casino name.
+> <b><i>For instance:</i></b>  In the below image grouping has been applied to dimension fields <b>customer and hub.</b> In data retrieved below on expanding HUB it displays the perspective CUSTOMER that belonging to specific hub, on further expansion it displays Casino name.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0b15f99af3dde5ba74467811bdd3ff84e8ae541b/images/New_version5/TD_Reports_10.png)
  <b><Font color = " black">Image 10</font></b>